AntonisGkortzis/islander/guide.md

 * [Things to do](#TTD_folegandros)

 #### <a name="info_folegandros"></a>General Info
 Folegandos belongs to the complex of the South-West Cyclades.
-It lies between Milos and Sikinos and is 104n.m. away from the Port of Piraeus.The island’s terrain is rocky.
+It lies between Milos and Sikinos and is 104n.m. away from the Port of Piraeus.
+The island’s terrain is rocky.
 There are bushes and low vegetation with seasonal greens and herbs.
 The dry stones covering almost the whole island define arable lands, most of which remain unexploited.
 Small crops (mainly wheat, barley, oil, wine, legumes, onions, vegetables and figs) constitute a supplementary source of income for a limited number of households.
-The climate is dry, characterized by little rainfall, cool summers and mild winters.Folegandros as a whole has been declared an Important Bird Area in Greece.
+The climate is dry, characterized by little rainfall, cool summers and mild winters.
+Folegandros as a whole has been declared an Important Bird Area in Greece.

 #### <a name="beaches_folegandros"></a>Beaches